altemoselab/minimap2_r2r/README.md

 `{input.fastq}`: a fastq file with all the subreads (can be from many zmws)

-`{input.subreads}`: The raw and unaligned subreads file, it also must have a pacbio index (.pbi make with pbindex)

-`{output.bam}`: A bam that only contains alignments between HiFi reads and their respective subreads.
+`{r2r.alignment.sam}`: A bam that only contains alignments between HiFi reads and their respective subreads.